Bhoothakkannadi

-Synopsis
+Plot

 The movie opens with Vidyadharan serving time in a prison.

 During a flashback it is revealed that Vidyadharan, a small village clocksmith and a widower, lived with his only daughter.
-His wife died from a snake bite years ago.
+His wife died from a snakebite years ago.
 However, his childhood friend and love interest Sarojini lives next to his house.
 Sarojini's husband left her after spending just a single night with her, leaving her with a teenage daughter.
 Vidyadharan is phobic of snakes possibly due to his wife's death.
 He carries a flashlight through the village lanes even in broad daylight.

 Although Vidyadharan's extended family disapproves of his on-off relationship with Sarojini, his daughter and Sarojini's daughter are like sisters.
-We are introduced to a host of supporting characters in the sleepy Palakkadan hamlet like Vidyadaran's sister, his friend near watch repairing shop, the drunkard who carries a rifle, etc.
+We are introduced to a host of supporting characters in the sleepy Palakkadan hamlet like Vidyadaran's sister, his friend near his watch repairing shop, the drunkard who carries a rifle, etc.

 Their simple world in the sleepy hamlet is turned upside down one day when Sarojini's teenage daughter goes missing.
 After much investigation, her body is found inside a cave on a hilltop.
 It is revealed that she was gang raped.
 There is no evidence pointing to anyone: yet another case of sexual offence against girls in the area.

 Vidyadharan feels that it is a drunk hunter who is behind the crime.
 The police in the meanwhile investigate and declare the hunter to be innocent.
 Vidyadharan confronts the hunter and a battle of words ensue between them.
 During the confrontation, Vidyadharan accidentally kills the hunter and is sent to prison.

 He leads a calm life inside the prison campus and is a pet of the jail warden.
 While Sarojini visits Vidyadharan frequently, his daughter had been taken away by her mother's family.

 During one of her visits, Sarojini tells him that she met Vidyadharan's daughter and that she has grown up.
 He wishes to meet her but is informed that her mother's family will not give her permission to do so.
 During the visit, Sarojini also apprises Vidyadharan about the increasing number of rapes and molestations and recounts the fate of her daughter.
 Vidyadharan is visibly disturbed by this social scenario, more so as his daughter is growing up in such a society.
 He starts developing the anxiousness and insecurity of a father of an adolescent girl.

 Vidyadharan's release date comes nearer.
 During one of Sarojini's visit, he tells her that, upon release, he would go to a land far away with Sarojini and his daughter and will live happily.
 He entrusts Sarojini the job of bringing his daughter from her maternal home after convincing her.
 Sarojini agrees.